 - You can also prevent the utility from scanning more than one drive on startup.
 To do that, use the following command:

 Note: Always add a space after entering a drive letter and the column.

 Do I need check disk in Windows 10?

 The answer to this question is a simple yes.
 You may have noticed that disk checking in Windows 10 is a bit different from that on other Windows versions, but it offers great help in getting rid of bugs and other issues that could be slowing down the system.
 The check disk command helps in correcting any problems that could have been caused by corrupted software, sudden or improper shutdowns, or malware attacks.
 This, in return, helps in improving the computer’s performance.

 Windows 10 has a disk checker, which is a tool meant for detecting and fixing disk issues automatically.
 This means that you do not have to run the traditional disk check to identify any underlying problems and fix them.
 The command periodically checks the hard drive for any bad sectors and system errors and automatically performs maintenance, so you do not have to run it.

-To run chkdsk in Windows 10, you should:
+To run chkdsk in Windows 10 and Windows 11, you should:

 - Right-click on the drive that you wish to scan.

 You can also run the CHKDSK tool, using the Command Prompt.
 Here’s how: